Algorithmic Collusion of Pricing and Advertising on E-commerce Platforms: Introduction

-In Section \ref{sec:model}, we introduce our empirical setting---an online platform (such as Amazon.com) where consumers come to search for products to buy, and sellers come to sell their products.
+In Section \ref{sec:model}, we motivate our model through providing details of an online platform (such as Amazon.com) where consumers come to search for products to buy, and sellers come to sell their products.
 The platform displays ordered links to consumers, with the prominent sponsored links sold through an ad auction, while the other (organic) links are ranked based on product features (price, rating and other features).
 This setting is quite common in e-commerce and includes large companies such as eBay and Expedia.
 The sellers on the platform set prices for their products and also decide how much to bid for displaying their product in the sponsored position.
 When consumers search for a keyword, they see an ordered list of links, and traverse it until they find a product to buy or stop searching.
-We assume that the purchase decision follows a standard choice model, with consumer search costs determining the size of their consideration set.
-Other research has shown that this model is also consistent with optimal sequential search and other forms of search \citep{weitzman1979optimal,ursu2018power,lam2021platform}.
-An important assumption we make is that consumers have heterogeneous search costs (or impatience).
-This assumption is quite realistic in our opinion and has not been analyzed previously in the context of algorithmic pricing.
-We also empirically confirm that search costs are indeed high and heterogeneous in the markets we analyze, lending credibility to this assumption.
+We assume that the purchase decisions follow a standard choice model, with consumers having heterogeneous consideration set sizes, which are a result of heterogeneous search costs.
+We later show evidence that search costs are indeed high and heterogeneous on Amazon.com, lending credibility to this assumption.

-In Section \ref{sec:MARL}, we compare the competition of two agents using reinforcement learning to pure competition.
-In order to make this comparison, in Section \ref{sec:theory} we first show that in the case of competition without algorithmic decision making, search costs increase prices in equilibrium when setting prices and bids \citep{armstrong2011paying}.
-The reason is that as search costs increase, the sponsored positions become more valuable and the competition for them increases.
-This in turn increases equilibrium bids on ads, which increases the cost that sellers incur when selling their products.
-Because costs are higher, prices end up also being higher.